Breaking Free of Rx Psych Drugs

 Hope would have been very proud to know we helped people, and i hope she can see us from heaven.

-accept maybe the evil Lilly drug company.
+She was truly the nicest person anyone could HOPE to meet.
+She never said anything negative about anyone, accept maybe the evil Lilly drug company.
 She was a bright rey of sunshine in the dark often hidden world of Rx drug injury.
 We are all very lucky to be alive.

 We continue to spread awareness in Hope's memory, and others also lost to Rx psych drugs.
 See the results of the Cymbalta drug lawsuit to see more.